-We claim that the knowledge behind the perception process is a formal perception grammar that determines an optimal output (e.g., a phonological category) on the basis of a given input (e.g., an auditory event).
-In our formalization of this grammar, the decision scheme works according to the constraint-based framework of OT (Prince & Smolensky, 1993)-more specifically, its probabilistic version (stochastic OT; Boersma, 1998).
-Boersma (p.
-164) proposed continuous constraint families for mapping auditory continua to discrete "phonetic" categories (e.g., for mapping incoming F1 values to some discrete points along the F1 continuum).
-However, if phonological categories are to be arbitrary symbols for purposes of lexical storage, we must assume that any value of any auditory continuum could in principle be mapped to any phonological category.
-The general formulation of a simple constraint, then, is "a value x on the auditory continuum y should not be perceived as the phonological category z" (Escudero & Boersma, 2003).
-For the F1 continuum in native English, we have constraints like "an F1 of 260 Hz should not be perceived as /I/" and "an F1 of 500 Hz should not be perceived as /I/," and analogously for all other F1 values, and a similar constraint set for the category /i/.
-For the duration continuum, we have constraints such as "a duration of 50 ms should not be perceived as /I/" and "a duration of 120 ms should not be perceived as /I/" (and the same for all other duration values and for /i/).
-So, we use four families of negatively worded constraints for modeling the categorization of two English vowels on the basis of two auditory continua.
-This is one step more complicated than the accounts of one-dimensional categorization presented by Boersma (1998, chapter 8) and Hayes (2001).
+We claim that the knowledge behind the perception process is a formal perception grammar that determines an optimal output (e.g. a phonological category) on the basis of a given input (e.g. an auditory event).
+In our formalization of this grammar, the decision scheme works according to the constraint-based framework of Optimality Theory (OT, Prince & Smolensky, 1993), more specifically, its probabilistic version (stochastic OT; Boersma, 1998).
+Boersma (1998:164) proposed continuous constraint families for mapping auditory continua to discrete 'phonetic' categories, e.g. for mapping incoming F1 values to some discrete points along the F1 continuum.
+But if phonological categories are to be arbitrary symbols for purposes of lexical storage, we must assume that any value of any auditory continuum could in principle be mapped to any phonological category.
+The general formulation of a simple constraint, then, is "a value x on the auditory continuum y should not be perceived as the phonological category z".
+For the F1 continuum in native English, we have constraints like "an F1 of 260 Hz should not be perceived as /1/" and "an F1 of 500 Hz should not be perceived as /1/", and analogously for all other F1 values, and a similar constraint set for the category /i/.
+For the duration continuum, we have constraints like "a duration of 50 ms should not be perceived as /1/" and "a duration of 120 ms should not be perceived as /1/" (and the same for all other duration values, and for /i/).
+So we use four families of negatively worded constraints2 for modelling the categorization of two English vowels on the basis of two auditory continua.
+This is one step more complicated than the accounts of one-dimensional categorization presented by Boersma (1998: ch.
+8) and Hayes (2001).